 - Our Crisis Negotiation Team maintained a multi-agency team, which continues to reduce the burden and cost to the Lane County Sheriff's Office when responding to negotiation callout events. - The Sheriff's Office administered the Lane Regional Reserve Officer/Deputy Academy, providing more than 300 training hours to each candidate from various law enforcement agencies throughout the County. - A traffic enforcement overtime grant in the amount of \$25,000 provided for deputies to conduct targeted driving under the influence of intoxicants (DUII) and seatbelt compliance enforcement during high visibility holidays and events.
-This participation aligns with the County's Transportation Safety Action Plan and the goal of "Toward Zero Deaths." - A promotion process was held in the winter of 2018 in order to fill two vacant sergeant positions in the division.
+This participation aligns with the County's Transportation Safety Action Plan and the goal of "Toward Zero Deaths." - A promotion process was held in the winter of 2018 in order to fill vacant two sergeant positions in the division.

-- The Sheriff's Office secured the addition of one (1) FTE Motor Carrier Enforcement Deputy position through an MOU with Public Works which started July 1st, 2019. - Due to retirements and other personnel moves within the next year, an additional six to nine deputies will need to complete academy and field training to fill vacancies.
+- Possibility of adding one (1) FTE Motor Carrier Enforcement Deputy position through an MOU with Public Works. - Due to retirements and other personnel moves within the next year, an additional six to nine deputies will need to complete academy and field training to fill vacancies.